-The government uses federal contracts as a procurement mechanism to purchase property or services for its direct benefit or use.
+The government uses Federal Acquisition Regulations and Defense Federal Acquisition Regulation Supplements federal contracts as a procurement mechanism to purchase property or services for its direct benefit or use.

-These contracts are governed by a strict set of terms and conditions, including clauses from the FAR and agency specific FAR supplements.
+These contracts are governed by strict terms and conditions, including clauses from the FAR and agency-specific FAR supplements.

 You can find the full text of the FAR, codified in Parts 1 through Parts 53 of Title 48 within the Code of Federal Regulations.
-Each part is divided into subparts, which are then divided into sections and subsections.
+Each part is divided into subparts, which are then divided into sections, subsections, and regulations implementing such section.

 These clauses outline the way members of the acquisition workforce should plan, form, and administer their contracts.
 Parts 1 through 51 cover different types of information, including contract:

-In addition, Parts 52 and 53 contain standard solicitation provisions, contract clauses, and forms.
+In addition, Parts 52 and 53 contain standard solicitation provisions, contract or subcontract clauses, and forms.

 This is when an OTA becomes a viable and valuable option.
 This is a special vehicle that specific federal agencies can use to expedite and simplify access to these kinds of mission-critical technologies.

 As they are not FAR-based, OTAs do not follow a standard format, nor do they include any of the fine-print terms and conditions that FAR contracts or DoD Grant and Agreement Regulations (DoDGARs) grants contain.
-In addition, an OTA isn’t a contract, grant, cooperative agreement, or formal source selection process.
+In addition, an OTA isn’t a contract, grant, cooperative agreement, or formal solicitation of sources process.

-This flexibility makes it easier and more appealing for non-traditional government contractors to do work with the federal government.
+This flexibility makes it easier and more appealing for nontraditional government contractors to work with the federal government.